Will burglar alarms, other devices still work after 3G shutdown? - NewsBreak

 AT&T is scheduled to be the first carrier to shut down its 3G network on Feb.
 22. T-Mobile will shut down its 3G network by summer and Verizon in December.

 The home-alarm industry has asked the Federal Communications Commission, the U.S. regulator, to delay AT&T’s network sunset until December.
-The FCC is monitoring the 3G phase-out and working to “implement safeguards” for older phones and other devices, spokesperson Paloma Perez said late Monday.101st units ordered to deploy to Europe
+The FCC is monitoring the 3G phase-out and working to “implement safeguards” for older phones and other devices, spokesperson Paloma Perez said late Monday.Prince Andrew sex abuse lawsuit settled with Virginia Giuffre

 Verizon has already pushed back its shutdown — twice — from an original target date in 2019, saying customers needed more time to update their devices.
 T-Mobile has also delayed the shutdown of the Sprint 3G network it acquired in 2020, to the end of March; it’ll shut down the T-Mobile 3G network by July 1.